 - (1) Temporary Restriction Period.
 Transcripts filed with the Clerk will, temporarily, be restricted to court users and case participants only.
-This temporary restriction period affords attorneys and any pro se parties involved in the hearing the opportunity to review the transcript to determine if redaction of personally identifiable information is necessary to protect the privacy of witnesses or parties.
+This temporary restriction period affords attorneys and any pro se parties involved in the hearing the opportunity to review the transcript to determine if redaction of personal data identifierspersonally identifiable information is necessary to protect the privacy of witnesses or parties.
 The temporary restriction period will expire 21 days after the date the transcript was filed, unless upon motion, and a finding of good cause, the Court orders the restriction period enlarged or reduced. - (2) Information Subject to Redaction.
-The personally identifiable information a party may seek to redact include: - (A) names of minor children; - (B) dates of birth; - (C) home addresses of individuals other than the debtor; - (D) social security numbers; - (E) taxpayer identification numbers; and - (F) financial account numbers. - (3) Filing a Request for Redaction.
-During the temporary restriction period, a party seeking a redaction must file a request for redaction with the Clerk and serve a copy on the transcriber.
+The personal data identifiers personally identifiable information a party may seek to redact include: - (A) names of minor children; - (B) dates of birth; - (C) home addresses of individuals other than the debtor, - (D) social security numbers; - (E) taxpayer identification numbers, and - (F) financial account numbers. - (3) Filing a Request for Redaction.
+Upon review of the transcript, and dDuring the temporary restriction period, a party seeking a redaction must file a request for redaction with the Clerk and serve a copy on the transcriber.
 See Vt.
 LB Form R. On the request for redaction form, the party must identify the category or type of information to be redacted and provide the location of the information in the transcript.
-Parties should not recite the information they seek to have redacted since the request for redaction is a public filing. - (4) Form of Redaction.
-The transcriber must redact personally identifiable information in the following manner: - (A) names of minor children must be limited to their initials; - (B) dates of birth must be limited to the year of birth; - (C) home addresses of non-debtor individuals must be limited to city and state; - (D) social security numbers must be limited to the last four digits; - (E) taxpayer identification numbers must be limited to the last four digits; and - (F) financial account numbers must be limited to the last four digits. - (5) Applications to Redact Other Information.
-A party seeking to redact information other than that listed in subparagraph (4) above, must file a motion demonstrating good cause for that relief and serve their application on those attorneys and pro se parties who were present at the hearing from which the transcript was produced, as well as the case trustee and United States trustee.
+Parties should not include the specific recite the information sought to be they seek to have redacted since the request for redaction is a public filing. - (4) Form of Redaction.
+The transcriber must redact personal data identifiers personally identifiable information in the following manner: - (A) names of minor children must be limited to their initials. - (B) dates of birth must be limited to the year of birth; - (C) home addresses of non-debtor individuals must be limited to city and state; - (D) social security numbers must be limited to the last four digits; - (E) taxpayer identification numbers must be limited to the last four digits; and - (F) financial account numbers must be limited to the last four digits. - (5) Applications to Redact Other Information.
+A party seeking to redact information other than that listed in subparagraph (4) above, must file an applicationa motion demonstrating good cause for that relief and serve their application on those attorneys and pro se parties who were present at the hearing from which the transcript was produced, as well as the case trustee and United States trustee.
 See Vt.
+LBR 5003-

-LBR 9018-1 (articulating requirements for motions to restrict access to Court records). - (6) Lifting of Temporary Restriction. - (A) No Application to Redact Filed.
+49018-1 (articulating requirements for filing documents under seal motions to restrict access to Court records).

+- (6) Lifting of Temporary Restriction. - (A) No Application to Redact Filed.
 If no application to redact is filed within the temporary restriction period, the Court will conclude the parties to the hearing have no objection to the transcript.
-In that event, when the temporary restriction period ends, the Court will lift the temporary restriction on the transcript and the transcript will then be available to the public, unless the Court determines sua sponte that part or all of the restriction should remain in place.

-(B) Application to Redact Filed.
+In that event, when at the expiration of the temporary restriction period ends, the Court will lift, the temporary restriction on the transcript will be lifted, making and the transcript will then be available to the public, unless the Court determines sua sponte that part or all of the restriction should remain in place. - (B) Application to Redact Filed.
 If an application to redact is filed, the temporary restriction on the transcript will not be lifted until the later of the completion of the redactions by the transcriber, the Court's ruling on the application to redact, or other order of the Court related to the transcript.

-(f) Parties' Responsibilities as to Personally Identifiable Information.
+(f) Parties' Responsibilities as to Personally Data Identifiable Informationers.